 Step 4: Special leopard spots

 The third shape that can be seen on leopard coats is “the twins”.
-Build it by drawing the previous one and adding it’s reflection to the opposite side of the circle.
+Build it by drawing the previous one and add a reflection of the opposite side of the circle.
 The reflection can be smaller, bigger or wider.
 It does not have to be exactly the same as your “C” shape.

 Fill the new shapes.